June 21, 2026

 FAQs About Band 3 NHS Salary

-Do Band 3 NHS staff get paid during training?
+Do Band 3 NHS staff get overtime pay?

-Do Band 3 NHS staff receive free parking?
+Do Band 3 NHS workers receive London weighting?

 Leave feedback about this